charlieocurtis/bathymetry-plot/README.md

 # Bathymetry Plot
-Program to plot and visualise Bathymetric Data.
+This is an application to plot and visualise Bathymetric Data.
 Featuring a GUI with the hopes that the program will be applicable to other areas that benefit from 3D mapping and heat maps.

 ## Contents
 - [About](#about)